Servant of the Enemy Part III

 Rose never felt the knife which parted her clothing and the flesh of her abdomen.

 She did not feel the warm spreading flow when her blood rushed out to greet the chilly night air and assail the intruder.
 Her smile was transfixed upon her face, her eyes far away, dancing in fields of her own devising.
 Rose frowned when the blade turned in her belly, puzzled by the strange sensation.
 The knife drew upward, and the glamour held before her ripped away with an irreverent tug.
 The Aesari darkened, its inner light dimmed, and its features became more succinct.
 As the sickening crunch of her sternum announced the opening of her chest cavity, the angel reverted to its true form.

 At first Rose failed to comprehend the change, though her lips trembled at the loss.

 When the realization dawned that the Chopper had skewered her, her mind was still reluctant to let go of the fantasy.

 The man's pox marked face was but a breath away.
-His taut pallid skin was drawn tight over the head and stretched in a smile.
+His taut pallid skin pulled tight over the head and stretched in a smile.
 Wings of white adorned his temples and lent his otherwise dull brown hair an air of elegance.
 He was taller than she by far and Rose was never a short woman.
 His eyes, however, held Rose captive, entranced by the deep, piercing blue of the iris.
 Those eyes glittered with pleasure and burned into her mind; the glint, the color, the erotic passion they expressed.
 The world around her dimmed, yet those eyes stayed bright.

 Her body was numb and floated on the very air itself.
 She drifted toward the only spark of brightness in the world that increased in its gloom.
 The shimmer of the moonlight in the man's eyes pulled her forward.